Table of Contents

 Posted Speed Limits

-maximum-speed-limits-in-the-united-statesEach state has its own speed limits for every type of road.
+Each state has its own speed limits for every type of road.
 These roads include undivided highways, interstate highways, and divided highways.
 Land use laws are also influential when legislators determine the speed limits to set in specific parts of a state.
-School zones may have lower speed limits because of statutes that determine the maximum speed limits for school zones.
-State agencies and local agencies may determine that a particular area may have a lower speed limit than the maximum set by state law.
-Public safety is an important component of laws related to maximum speed limits.
+School zones often have lower speed limits due to statutes that govern the speed limits in these areas.
+State agencies and local agencies may determine that a particular area may have a lower speed limit than the one set by state law.
+Public safety is an important component of laws related to speed limits.

-Speed Limits and Occupant Safety
+Speed Limits And Occupant Safety

-In 1995, the United States Congress repealed the maximum speed limit when it passed the National Highway System Designation Act.
+In 1995, the United States Congress repealed the optimum speed limit when it passed the National Highway System Designation Act.
 Individual states were granted the authority to set their own speed limits.
 A majority of states raised speed limits in both urban and rural areas.

 Speed Limit Enforcement Methods